Small in Size, Big in Personality: Pictus Catfish Care

 Diet

-It’s important to feed them a varied diet to ensure they get all the essential nutrients they need for proper growth and overall health.
-Feed them once or twice a day, and only provide an amount they can consume within a few minutes to avoid overfeeding and maintain good water quality in the aquarium.
+It’s important to ensure a varied diet to meet their nutritional needs for proper growth and health.
+Feed pictus catfish once or twice a day, offering only as much food as they can consume within a few minutes to prevent overfeeding and maintain good water quality.
+Since these catfish are primarily bottom-dwellers, make sure the food sinks to the bottom of the tank to ensure they can easily access it.

 Tank mates